 OnEdMentors Connect is a collaborative inquiry into the impact of a 1:1 self-directed mentorship experience on professional development and improved student achievement.
 Beginning with new teachers in Phase 1, and extending the experience to include any teacher interested in a mentorship in Phase 3, we are creating opportunities for educators to reach out to others they feel comfortable approaching who can help them develop their skills and improve their practice.

-Mentors can play an active role in professional learning by collaborating with teachers on just about anything that leads to building capacity for improved student engagement, well-being, and achievement.
+Mentors can play an active role in professional learning by collaborating with teachers on just about anything that leads to improved pedagogy, student engagement, well-being, and achievement.
 The goal of OnEdMentors Connect is to support and empower teachers to find mentors in personalized and self-directed ways.
 1:1 mentorships can help teachers move forward in their learning continuum in order to reach and teach their learners.
-OnEdMentors is personalized professional development.
+OnEdMentors is self-directed personalized professional learning.

-On August 30th, a select group of Mentees and Mentors will join on the OnEdMentors show to share the process and results of signing up for Digital Human Library, what they hope to gain from the experience and why they think that a mentorship can impact professional learning and overall teacher and student success.
+On August 30th, a select group of Mentees and Mentors joined the OnEdMentors show to share the process and results of signing up for Digital Human Library, what they hoped to gain from the experience and why they think that a mentorship can impact professional learning and overall teacher and student success.
 Phase 1 -the Pilot- will culminate on the November 15th show in a reflective conversation about the learning and the Mentor-Mentee experience.

 Launching fully in September 2019, OnEdMentors Connect will begin accepting registrations from any teacher interested in joining the community as a Mentor and/or Mentee.
 Our goal by Phase 3 is to ensure that Mentors and Mentees alike understand that these roles are directly correlated and reciprocal, and that the success of the Mentor/ Mentee relationships is mutually dependent upon each member’s ability to recognize and balance their needs as a Mentor and Mentee.